FABB2011/GAN_PI-2/README.md

 windows:

-1 download ffmped buil here : https://ffmpeg.zeranoe.com/builds/
+1 download ffmped buil here : https://ffmpeg.zeranoe.com/builds/ \n
 2 unzip the downloaded folder
 3 rename it "FFmpeg"
 4 paste it in your local disk